Native American Language Revitalization Legislation in the U.S. Congress

 - H.R.4214/S.1948 Native Language Immersion Student Achievement Act

 A hearing to examine the merits of these bills was held by the Senate Committee on Indian Affairs on June 18, 2014, and both S.1948 and S.2299 were unanimously approved by the Committee on July 30.
-The legislation has gained bipartisan support in both houses of Congress.
+The legislation gained bipartisan support in both houses of Congress, but was not brought to a floor vote before the end of the Congressional session.
 A list of legislative sponsors is provided below.

 The LSA is working with its Committee on Endangered Languages and their Preservation (CELP) and allied organizations to raise awareness within Congress about the importance of Native American language revitalization.
-If you are interested in communicating your opinions about this legislation to your Senators or Representatives, please visit this link provided courtesy of the National Humanities Alliance, where an action alert has been established for the use of LSA members and allies.
+In 2014, over 700 letters from LSA members and interested individuals were sent to Congress on this issue.

 The LSA has also sent thank-you letters (PDF) to all current legislative sponsors of the bills.
 If your members of Congress are listed as sponsors below, you may wish to do the same.
-The NHA action alert will allow you to adapt the sample letter for this purpose.
+The U.S. House and Senate both have online guides to help you contact your members of Congress.

 At a July 2014 town hall meeting, President Barack Obama spoke on the importance of preserving Native American languages and cultures.
 The LSA and CELP sent a letter to the White House thanking President Obama for his remarks.
 The LSA also co-signed a letter from the National Indian Education Association sent to Congress in support of this legislation.

-As the 113th Congress continues its work, the LSA will monitor the progress of these bills and provide periodic updates to the membership via this page and other communications channels.
+As Congress continues its work, the LSA will monitor the progress of these efforts and provide periodic updates to the membership via this page and other communications channels.

 Senate Bill Sponsors*